mbdevpl/wut-bsc-operating-systems/README.md

 ## Description

-Solved tasks from the: Operating systems 2010/11 and UNIX programming 2011/12/13 during my and my colleagues' studies at the above mentioned faculty.
+Solved tasks from the: Operating systems 2010/11 during my and my colleagues' studies at the above mentioned faculty.

 Directories ending with <code>tut</code> are training exercises (not graded),
 <code>retake</code> and <code>fix</code> are corrections of the graded tasks.